voodoo3300/python_plentymarkets_api/docs/API_reference.md

 Get list of raw data files and (optionally) download raw data.

 [*Optional parameter*]:
-**dataName**:  restricts the search results to raw data files e.g. orders,orderItems.
+**dataName**:  restricts the search results to raw data files e.g. orders, orderItems.
-Multiple raw data files can be separated by comma.

 **processStatus**:  Current process status, the status is only changed by internal processing.
 If this filter is used, the filter dataNames may only contain one value.